Find Affordable College Courses

 $10,188 Average Tuition & Fees

-You’ll join some of the best and brightest minds around you if you attend Salisbury University.
-The school came in at #3 on this year’s Best Value Economics Schools in Maryland list.
-Salisbury is a moderately-sized public school located in the small suburb of Salisbury.
+You’ll be in good company if you decide to attend Salisbury University.
+It ranked #3 on our 2023 Best Value Economics Schools in Maryland list.
+Salisbury is a medium-sized public school located in the suburb of Salisbury.

-The average tuition and fees for an in-state undergraduate at Salisbury are $10,188 a year.
+In-state tuition fees for undergraduate students at Salisbury are $10,188 per year.

 #4